 What is a Psychometric Test?

+In other words, what to expect in a psychometric assessment?
 Online psychometric tests are not like any other tests that you will find out there.
 They are a standard and scientific method constructed to measure both the behavioral style and mental capabilities of the people.
 This is what makes them a tool with great potential for employers who want to identify the candidates that match a very specific job role and company culture.

 Some of the most famous psychometric tests out there are based on the psychometric theories validated in practice.
 These include: